 To be considered for the (SAF) - Emergency Relief, students must meet the following qualifications and eligibility criteria:

 - Enrollment: Applicants must be actively enrolled as full-time or part-time students at Emerson College.
+Domestic and international students are eligible.

 - Qualified Requests-Emergency Situations: Students must demonstrate that they are facing an unforeseen financial emergency or crisis that jeopardizes their ability to remain enrolled at Emerson.